paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ![code-companion-nvim-select-model-02](/media/2025/code-companion-nvim-select-model-02.png)

-In the example above I'm using Copilot Adapter, which allows to select between several models.
+In the example above I'm using Copilot Adapter, which allows to select between the models GitHub Copilot has available.

-In VS Code, click on the model name on the Chat window to select a new one.
+In VS Code, click on the model name on the Chat window to select a different one.

 ![vs-code-select-model](/media/2025/vs-code-select-model.png)